2sic/2sxc-ui/projects/dnn-sxc-angular/projects/dnn-sxc-angular/README.md

 ## Setup & Discover Dnn-Sxc-Angular

-_TODO: update these docs to the latest angular 11 sample_

 It's published on [npm](https://www.npmjs.com/package/@2sic.com/dnn-sxc-angular), so the most common way is to get it using npm with
 `npm i "@2sic.com/dnn-sxc-angular" --save`.
 But we recommend that you follow the quick-start guide.